lloydkevin/hugo-wd/content/post/2008-11-12-bit-open-source-baz-background.md

 ---
 This has always been a touchy subject, especially in larger computer firms.
 But first, let me tell you how I got into [Open Source][1].
 I started coding in Turbo Pascal 7.0, in about 1996 when I was in Grammar School.
 I took Turbo Pascal more as an introduction to Programming, instead of a product to do something constructive in.

 After Pascal, I was looking into something visual.
 Hence, I fell into Visual Basic 5.0.
-Yeah, I know, I&#8217;m sorry.
+Yeah, I know, I'm sorry.

 ### Legal Issues

 Now this was my first step towards the open source community.
 I must admit, that I downloaded a pirated copy and ran with it for a while.
 Now, that was all well and good when I was sitting home playing around with stuff.
-But when it came to actually, to producing something for a market, you can&#8217;t (or should I say, shouldn&#8217;t) do that with pirated software.
+But when it came to actually, to producing something for a market, you can't (or should I say, shouldn't) do that with pirated software.

 After that, I got into web development.
 For this, there was a plethora of free tools available, for use.
 So I did that for a while.
 When I got back to college, I got into C++ (using Visual Studio, but still essentially free).
 That was a step in the right direction.
 However, as the semesters went on, we got more into using the .NET library.
 However, for my web development I never got into ASP.